laksmiariyani9/Python-Introduction/README.md

   - In Python, the list data type (list) is used to store a collection of items.
 Lists are ordered, mutable (modifiable), and allow duplicate elements.
 They are defined by enclosing a comma-separated sequence of items within square brackets [].
     - For example:
       - CODE
   - Lists can contain elements of different data types, including integers, floats, strings, and even other lists.
-- Basic Operations on Lists:
-  - Accessing Elements: Elements in a list can be accessed using index numbers, starting from 0.
-    - CODE
-  - Slicing: You can extract a sublist from a list using slicing notation.
-    - CODE
-  - Appending and Extending: You can add elements to the end of a list using the append() method or extend a list with another list using the extend() method.
-    - CODE
-  - Inserting: Inserting an element at a specific position in the list.
-    - CODE
-  - Removing and Popping: Removing elements from a list using remove() or pop() methods.
-    - CODE
-  - List Comprehensions: Creating new lists by applying an expression to each item in an existing list.
-    - CODE

 - Slicing
   - In Python, slicing is a technique used to extract a portion (or a slice) of a sequence-like data type such as strings, lists, tuples, etc. Slicing allows you to retrieve a subset of elements from the original sequence based on specified start and stop indices.
   - The syntax for slicing in Python is:
     - CODE
       - start: The index representing the beginning of the slice (inclusive).
 If omitted, slicing starts from the beginning of the sequence.
       - stop: The index representing the end of the slice (exclusive).
 If omitted, slicing goes until the end of the sequence.
       - step: The step size used to skip elements.
 If omitted, the default value is 1.
-  - Here are some examples to illustrate slicing:
-    - Slicing a String:
-      - CODE
-    - Slicing a List:
-      - CODE
-    - Slicing with Negative Indices:
-      - CODE
-    - Slicing with a Step:
-      - CODE
-    - Reversing a Sequence using Slicing:
-      - CODE

 - Tuple
   - In Python, a tuple is a collection data type that is ordered and immutable.
 This means once a tuple is created, you cannot change its content (i.e., you cannot add, remove, or modify elements).
 Tuples are defined by enclosing comma-separated values within parentheses ().
 Here's a basic example of a tuple:
     - CODE
     - Tuples can contain elements of different data types, including integers, floats, strings, and even other tuples.
 For example:
   - Key Features of Tuples:
     - Ordered: Tuples maintain the order of elements as they are added.
     - Immutable: Once a tuple is created, its contents cannot be changed.
 This means you cannot add, remove, or modify elements in a tuple.
-- Common Operations on Tuples:
-  - Accessing Elements: Elements in a tuple can be accessed using index numbers, similar to lists.
-    - CODE
-  - Slicing: You can extract a sub-tuple from a tuple using slicing notation.
-    - CODE
-  - Length: Finding the length of a tuple.
-    - CODE
-  - Tuple Packing and Unpacking: You can pack multiple values into a tuple and then unpack them into separate variables.
-    - CODE
-  - Tuple Concatenation: You can concatenate two tuples to create a new tuple.
-    - CODE

 - Set
   - In Python, a set is a collection data type that is unordered, mutable, and contains unique elements.
 Sets are defined by enclosing comma-separated values within curly braces {}.
 Sets do not allow duplicate elements, and they automatically remove any duplicates when the set is created or modified.
 Here's a basic example of a set:
     - CODE